ohshitgorillas/k8s-bittorrent/README.md

 Prerequisites:
 * VPN provider that supports WireGuard, and a forwarded port
+* A registered domain, DDNS records linking it to your node's IP, and valid SSL certs
 * A Kubernetes cluster with the ability to set unsafe sysctls on the node
 * `wireguard-tools` installed on the node's host system
 * Keel (https://keel.sh/docs/1)